 The proposed Master of Science in Academic Advising will be a unique online master's degree program offered by Kansas State University.
 The proposed graduate program is targeted for advising professionals and future professional advisors seeking to enhance their knowledge and ability to work more effectively with postsecondary students in their academic and career planning.
 Offering the degree online serves graduate students in Kansas and students both across and outside the country.
 The proposed program will contribute to the development of knowledgeable, educated, and professional advisors.
-Further, the proposed degree program will contribute to the development of their future careers.
+Further, the proposed degree program will contribute to the development of "highly skilled and educated" professional advisors who through their work prepare undergraduates for their future careers.
 This theme is consistent with and follows from the Mission Statement of Kansas State University.